Posts Tagged ‘border town’

 Tod, as the town’s affectionately called, is a small Pennine town situated in the Calder Valley on the border between Lancashire & Yorkshire.
 In fact, the border used to follow the river which runs through the town centre – where the town hall now stands.

-It’s officially been in Yorkshire since the 1880s, although not everyone agrees – and just to add to the confusion, it’s got a Lancashire postcode!
+It’s officially been in Yorkshire since the 1880s, although not everyone agrees – and just to add to the confusion, it has a Lancashire postcode!

 The town was heavily involved in the textile industry.
 The ready supply of running water was ideal for the cotton, wool and dye-work mills.
 The settlements of the area were originally linked by pack horse trails.
 Canal, rail & road links were later constructed in the 18th & 19th centuries.